Roslyn High School: Renovations

+2020s

+In the summer of 2021, Roslyn High School began another set of renovations, but this time with an emphasis on the science wing.
+Throughout the summer, Roslyn removed the older, 1970s-style science classrooms with modern, high tech rooms that encourage more in-depth science experiments and greater ease of teaching.
+Each classroom was equipped with three screens for teachers to project information onto and had fume hoods to allow for more advanced science raiments.
+Roslyn also built two new research rooms devoted to allowing students to perform natural science research projects.
+These multi-million dollar renovations have advanced the capacity for students to engaged in science and science-related activities at Roslyn.

 Demographics

 As of the 2017–2018 school year, Roslyn High School had a total enrollment of 1,038 students, and had 87.04 full-time equivalent classroom teachers.
 The student/teacher ratio was 11.93-to-1.

 Below are various charts that further describe the demographics of the student body as of the 2017–18 school year, using the same public data from the National Center for Education Statistics (NCES):